zvjaceslavs/intshare/Telephony/PBX/template_3cx_services_linux/5.4/README.md

 # 3CX Services Linux

-## Description

-## Overview Template for monitoring 3cx services running on linux, this template contains trigger and items to monitor services related to the 3cx system, the postgresql and nginx database service.
-Note: As of version 18, the tunnel has been incorporated into the media server and this item/trigger must be disabled or excluded. ## Author Antony T. N. Peronio

 ## Overview

 Template for monitoring 3cx services running on linux, this template contains trigger and items to monitor services related to the 3cx system, the postgresql and nginx database service.